wasamisam0119/Facial_Game_Controller/README.md

 > MAC OS can use sudo port install xdotool
 > OpenSUSE can use zypper install xdotool

-* To run our xdotools script, you need to open it with chmod 777
+* In order for xdotool to run, you need to run chmod +x xdostuff.sh first.
+This allows it to execute.